roberttouzard/Ooolinkalyzer/README.md

 # Ooolinkalyzer
-Describe and understand how OOO files are linked in an arbitrary folder or drive
+Describe and understand how OpenOffice files are linked to each other in an arbitrary folder or drive